Skip to content

 Why is the prize open to artists in the first ten years of their career, and what does that mean?

-London, New York, Copenhagen, Shanghai, Antwerp and Nottingham.
-Winning artists must deliver artwork to their selected city by September 2025.
+London, New York, Paris.
+Winning artists must deliver artwork to their selected city by 8th June 2026.
 The city selected at your time of application cannot be changed once submitted.

 What are the dates?